cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/adjust-rules/false-negative.md

 8. Click **Next** and then **Save**.

 _\* Available in the Network Analytics v2 Logs or API.
-Not available in Network Analytics dashboard yet._
+Not available in the Network Analytics dashboard yet._

 Once saved, the rule takes effect within one or two minutes.
 The rule adjustment should provide immediate remedy, which you can view in the [analytics dashboard](/ddos-protection/reference/analytics/).